England Squash Code of Conduct

 3.2.1. set a positive example for others, particularly children and spectators;

-3.2.2. play within the rules of the game as published by the World Squash Federation and respect the decisions of referees and other match officials without complaint;
+3.2.2. play within the rules of the game as published by World Squash and respect the decisions of referees and other match officials without complaint;

 3.2.3. refrain from ridiculing or shouting at match officials, spectators or other players;